-UDI U818A – Best Beginner Quadcopter for Outdoor Use
+3. UDI U818A Quadcopter for Outdoor Use

 |UDI 818A HD+ Quadcopter Specs|

-|18 min||Outdoors||2MP 720p HD||2 x 3.7V 500mAh LiPo||90-120m||4.6 ounces||13 x 13 x 3 inches||<50m|
+|18 min||Outdoors||2MP 720p HD||2 x 3.7V 500mAh LiPo||90-120m||4.6 ounces||14.4 x 4 x 13.8 inches||50m|

 The 2 LiPo batteries double the flight time which means you will have more time to fly it outside.
 Moreover, it has strong powerful motors that enable this quadcopter to fly longer and more efficiently.

 The headless mode eliminates the drone’s direction, the direction will be the same as your transmitter, which makes it great for beginners.
 Combined with the return to home function it is great to use outdoors.

 The Tarantula X6 looks quite menacing – a feature that justifies the drone’s name.
 Its propeller mounts look like concept art for a Ridley Scott film.

 |Yizhan Tarantula X6 Drone Specs|

-|10 min||Outdoors||No||7.4V 1200mAh LiPo||150 min||2.45 pounds||18.31 x 12.01 x 3.74 inches||100m|
+|10 min||Outdoors||No||7.4V 1200mAh LiPo||150 min||2.55 pounds||18.31 x 12.01 x 3.74 inches||100m|

-Cheerwing Syma X5SW – Best Drone Under 500

-Even though all the drones here are cost-effective, this Cheerwing Syma X5SW
+5. Cheerwing Syma X5SW

 Moreover, this drone is also equipped with an HD 0.3MP camera and it supports FPV so with its built-in Wifi module you can see what your camera sees through a live video.